 - Cholesterol: 3mg

 I hope you give this Roasted Wedge Cabbage a try and if you do, let me know what you think!
-Leave a comment, rate it and don’t forget to take a picture and tag me on Instagram @LiveSimplyNatural!
-Stay tuned for more healthy recipe that are both simple and satisfying :)
+Leave a comment, rate it, and don’t forget to take a picture and tag me on Instagram @LiveSimplyNatural!
+Stay tuned for more healthy recipes that are both simple and satisfying :)